ntustison/PaperANTsX/Text/results.md

 Almost as problematic is their use of repeatability (which they confusingly label as "robustness") as an additional ranking criterion.
-Repeatability evaluations should be contextualized within considerations such as the bias-variance tradeoff and using relevant metrics, such as the intra-class correlation coefficient which takes into account both inter- and intra-observer variability.
+Repeatability evaluations should be contextualized within considerations such as the bias-variance tradeoff and quantified using relevant metrics, such as the intra-class correlation coefficient which takes into account both inter- and intra-observer variability.